 We are required by applicable securities laws to have an audit committee of the Board (the "Audit Committee").
 Other committees of the Board are the Management Resources and Compensation Committee (the "MR&C Committee"), the NCG Committee and the Environmental Management and Health & Safety Committee (the "EMH&S Committee").
-The members of the committees as at December 31, 2023 were as follows:
+The members of the committees as at December 31, 2024 were as follows:

 Non-Executive Directors Audit Committee Environmental Management and Health & Safety Committee Management Resources and Compensation Committee Nominating and Corporate Governance Committee

-L.J.
-Austin X X
+M.E.
+Allan х х

+S.C.
+Burton х х

 J.M.
-Clark X X (Chair)
+Clark х X (Chair)

 J.F.
-Dinning X X
+Dinning x х

 B.R.
-Hedges X (Chair) X
+Hedges X (Chair)

-C. Johnston X X
+C. Johnston х x

 A.D.
-Laberge X X
+Laberge х х

-W.M.
-O'Reilly X X

 R.D.
-Paiva X X (Chair)
+Paiva х X (Chair)

-A. Thabet X (Chair) X
+A. Thabet X (Chair) ×